 Over the Easter weekend (10 – 13 April) a mobile catering van will be located close to the start point of the trail selling tea, coffee and cake.

 Please bear in mind these will be busy so there will be queues.
 If you bring your own food, you can enjoy picnics on the Copper Beech field near Visitor Reception.
 Please remember to dispose of any litter in the bins provided.

 Will the shop have Easter treats?

-The shop is open from 10am-6pm everyday.
-You will find lots of fabulous Easter gifts and treats from soft toy bunnies and chicks, to yummy hot cross bun fudge, and, of course, lots of chocolate too (we recommend the chocolate rabbit!).
+The shop is open from 10am-6pm every day.
+You will find lots of fabulous Easter inspired gifts and treats from soft toy bunnies and hatching chicks, to yummy hot cross bun fudge and Easter biscuits.
+Not forgetting of course, lots of chocolate!

 We hope this helps!